The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Any detailed discussion of a task should take place after the meeting.
 The Product Owner role should in no way attempt to influence the Development Team through its presence or to make its presence mandatory.

-The Scrum Master role does not put any pressure on the Development Team related to work progress, nor does the Product Owner role when attending the meeting.
+The Scrum Master role does not put any pressure on the Development Team related to work progress, nor does the Product Owner role when attending (Daily Scrum) meetings.

-Exteriors and any business stakeholders are not allowed in the event.
+Outside parties and business stakeholders are not allowed in the Daily Scrum event.